The Franchise Law Review: New Zealand

-Because the pandemic disease known as covid-19 hit New Zealand in March 2020, it has been a most difficult year and this should be noted and recorded.
-New Zealand was locked down completely for 33 days from 25 March 2020 and our borders were closed and still remain closed, so no one from overseas except New Zealand citizens can enter the country at present.
-Franchising has been difficult, but with New Zealand now back to Level 1 it is business as usual; however, great care must be taken.
+Because the pandemic disease known as covid-19 hit New Zealand in March 2020, it was a most difficult year, and this should be noted and recorded.
+New Zealand was locked down completely for 33 days from 25 March 2020, and our borders were closed and still remain closed, so no one from overseas except New Zealand citizens can enter the country at present.
+The country as a whole had further lockdowns in 2021, so franchising has been difficult.

 Foreign franchisors who wish to enter New Zealand must be aware of a range of legislation, including, but not limited to, the Commerce Act 1986, the Companies Act 1993, the Fair Trading Act 1986, the Financial Reporting Act 2013 and the Overseas Investment Act 2005 plus any amendments.
 In relation to the formation of a company in New Zealand, the following will apply:

 - all companies incorporated in New Zealand must have a director who lives in New Zealand, or lives in Australia and who is also a director of an Australian incorporated company; and